 The development of adverse reactions was not recorded when administering Cortexin to children.

-Cortexin is widely used to treat post-withdrawal disorders (severe hangover), chronic alcohol intoxication, and alcoholic encephalopathy.
-Also, with the simultaneous use of alcohol and Cortexin, the damaging effect on the brain decreases, and, in general, the toxic effect of alcohol decreases.
+Cortexin is widely used to treat post-withdrawal disorders such as severe hangover, chronic alcohol intoxication, and alcoholic encephalopathy.
+Also, with the simultaneous use of alcohol and Cortexin, the damaging effect on the brain decreases.
+And, in general, the toxic effect of alcohol is known to be lower.

-Thus, we can conclude that Cortexin can reduce the damaging effect of alcohol on the brain, both with their simultaneous use and with the use of the drug over time.
-However, the purposeful simultaneous use of Cortexin and alcohol is undesirable, since this reduces the therapeutic effect of the drug.
+Thus, Cortexin can reduce the damaging effect of alcohol on the brain, both with their simultaneous use and with the use of the drug after some time.
+However, the purposeful simultaneous use of Cortexin and alcohol is undesirable, since this combination reduces the therapeutic effect of the drug.

 Speaking of any medicine, the question arises of how it will interact with other drugs.
 It depends on whether it is possible to use the drug as part of complex therapy and whether it can be used to treat a person with several different diseases.

 Cortexin is a nootropic used to treat lesions of the nervous system.
-The list of indications for its use is very large and includes many diseases.
-Usually, complex therapy is most effective in such cases.
+The list of indications for use is very diverse and includes a wide variety of diseases.
+Usually, they require complex therapy.

-These are the drugs that Cortexin is most often used with :
+These are the drugs that Cortexin is most often stacked with :